UWB-ACM/Hackathon-Docs/responsive-css.md

-# Styling your website to be responsive
+# Styling Your Website to Be Responsive

 ## Viewport